Lars418/chromeExtensionExamples/README.md

 # chromeExtensionExamples
-Some examples for extension development for chromium based browsers
+Some examples for extension development for Google Chrome